-- 2.2 The late Mr. Alexander Hugh Ferguson, who died on 20th September 1982, bequeathed the remainder of his assets, for the following purposes, as detailed within his will dated 13th November 1980 - - 2.3 "I give all my estate wheresoever and whatsoever (save and except Real Estate situate in the said Island of Jersey) unto the Public Health Committee (now the Minister for Health and Social Services) of the States of Jersey and I desire them to apply the same for the benefit of the Intensive Care Unit at the Jersey General Hospital." - 2.4 This means that the administration of the Fund is the responsibility of the Minister for Health and Social Services (formerly the Public Health Committee). - 2.5 The Will makes no differentiation as to whether distributions should be made out of the capital or income of the Fund.
+2.2 The late Mr. Alexander Hugh Ferguson, who died on 20th September 1982, bequeathed the remainder of his assets, for the following purposes, as detailed within his Will dated 13th November 1980 -

+- 2.3 "I give all my estate wheresoever and whatsoever (save and except Real Estate situate in the said Island of Jersey) unto the Public Health Committee (now the Minister for Health and Social Services) of the States of Jersey and I desire them to apply the same for the benefit of the Intensive Care Unit at the Jersey General Hospital." - 2.4 This means that the administration of the Fund is the responsibility of the Minister for Health and Social Services (formerly the Public Health Committee). - 2.5 The Will makes no differentiation as to whether distributions should be made out of the capital or income of the Fund.
 Therefore this gives administrators of the Fund powers to distribute all available assets to projects as they arise.

-- 2.7 The Will provides no guidance as to how the investments of the Fund should be carried out, therefore Regulation 3 of the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 requires the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Advisor as he sees fit. - 2.8 In order to meet the Fund's purpose, an Investment Strategy has been set to enable income distributions of £9,000 per annum, working towards its objective of maintaining, with a target to exceeding the real value of the Fund over a rolling 5 year period. - 2.9 It is assumed that, providing the required distribution income is generated, the Trustees will accept some price volatility in their assets in the pursuit of longer-term investment returns. - 2.10 The strategy assumes that the distributions will be paid from the investment income and that in the long term there will be no requirement to have a separate strategic aim for the holding of cash. - 2.11 Therefore the Minister has set a strategic aim of investing 60% in returnseeking assets (equities and alternative investments class) and 40% in riskreducing assets, as detailed below -
+- 2.7 The Will provides no guidance as to how the investments of the Fund should be carried out; therefore the Public Finances (Transitional Provisions) (No. 2) Jersey Regulations 2005 require the Minister for Treasury and Resources to be responsible for the development of the Fund's investment strategy in consultation with the States Investment Adviser (Regulation 3) as he sees fit. - 2.8 In order to meet the Fund's purpose, an Investment Strategy has been set to enable income distributions of $\pounds 9,000$ per annum, working towards its objective of maintaining, with a target to exceeding the real value of the Fund over a rolling 5 year period. - 2.9 It is assumed that, providing the required distribution income is generated, the Trustees will accept some price volatility in their assets in the pursuit of longer-term investment returns. - 2.10 The strategy assumes that the distributions will be paid from the investment income and that, in the long term, there will be no requirement to have a separate strategic aim for the holding of cash. - 2.11 Therefore the Minister has set a strategic aim of investing 60% in returnseeking assets (equities and alternative investments class) and 40% in riskreducing assets, as detailed below -

 Strategic Aim % Range %

 Stock market assets

 Equities 50 45 - 55

 Bonds 40 36 - 44

 Cash - 0 - 3

-Non Stock market assets
+Non-Stock market assets

-Alternative Investments Class 10 N/A
+Alternative Investments Class 10 n/a

-- 2.12 The intention is that this Fund will be able to participate in the Common Investment Fund, as explained in section 3 of this Appendix.
+- 2.12 The intention is that this Fund will be able to participate in the Common Investment Fund, as explained in Section 3 of this Appendix.
 Initially, assets will continue to be held in their current holding percentages of equity, bond and cash balances. - 2.13 The ranges for stock market assets only indicate tolerable variations according to investment conditions at any time.
 Due to the practicalities of Alternative Investments, it is not appropriate to manage these within a small control range. - 2.14 Investigations are currently being carried into the selection of appropriate Alternative Investment Classes, whilst being conscious that the Fund achieves the desired levels of returns within the agreed risk profile. - 2.15 The cash holdings in this Fund are subject to the following restrictions -

-2.17 Investment is made in cash deposits, certificates of deposits and limited amounts of commercial paper and floating rate notes.
+2.17 Investment is made in cash deposits, certificates of deposits and limited amounts of commercial paper and floating-rate notes.
 The investment manager operates within the following allocation limits -

-Asset Class Maximum Maximum
+Asset Class Maximum Maturity Maximum Allocation %

-Maturity Allocation %

-Call and Overnight Deposits one day 100
+Call & Overnight Deposits One Day 100

-Certificates of Deposit 2 years 100
+Certificates of Deposit 2 Years 100

-Fixed Deposits 3 months 25
+Fixed Deposits 3 Months 25

-Commercial Paper 3 months 25
+Commercial Paper 3 Months 25

-Floating Rate Notes 5 years 25
+Floating-Rate Notes 5 Years 25